Ford GT: Production

 The GT was produced for the 2005 and 2006 model years.
 The car began assembly at Mayflower Vehicle Systems (MVS) in Norwalk, Ohio and was painted and continued assembly at Saleen Special Vehicles (SSV) facility in Troy, Michigan, through contract by Ford.
 The GT is powered by an engine built at Ford's Romeo Engine Plant in Romeo, Michigan.
 Installation of the engine and transmission along with seats and interior finishing was handled in the SVT building at Ford's Wixom, Michigan plant.

 Of the 4,500 cars originally planned, approximately 100 were to be exported to Europe, starting in late 2005.
 An additional 200 cars were destined for sale in Canada.
 Production ended in September 2006 without reaching the planned production target.
-Approximately 550 cars were built in 2004, nearly 1,900 in 2005, and just over 1,600 in 2006, for a grand total of 4,038 cars.
+Approximately 550 cars were built in 2004, nearly 1,900 in 2005, and just over 1,600 in 2006, for a total of 4,038 cars.
 The final 11 car bodies manufactured by Mayflower Vehicle Systems were disassembled, and the frames and body panels were sold as service parts.
 The Wixom Assembly Plant has stopped production of all models as of May 31, 2007.
 Sales of the GT continued into 2007, from cars held in storage and in dealer inventories.